cogini/elixir-deploy-template/README.md

 ```

 `asdf install` builds Erlang from source, so the first time it runs
 it can take a long time.
+If it fails, delete `/home/deploy/.asdf/installs/erlang/20.3`
+and try again.
 You may want to run it under `tmux`.

 ## Deploy the release locally